md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Increasing use of cloud-based and data-driven services.
 * Promotion of technology entrepreneurship and innovation.

-These developments provide an important foundation for future AI adoption and innovation.
+These developments provide an important foundation for future AI adoption and innovation [17, 20, 21, 28–30, 82, 83].

-### Existing Digital Government Foundations in Bangladesh
+## Existing Digital Government Foundations in Bangladesh

-#### Digital Bangladesh and Smart Bangladesh
+### Digital Bangladesh and Smart Bangladesh

-The Digital Bangladesh initiative, launched as part of Vision 2021, played a central role in expanding the use of information and communication technologies (ICT) across government institutions, educational systems, businesses, and public services.
+The Digital Bangladesh initiative, launched as part of Vision 2021, played a central role in expanding the use of information and communication technologies (ICT) across government institutions, educational systems, businesses, and public services [28, 29, 82].

 Building upon these achievements, Smart Bangladesh Vision 2041 seeks to accelerate digital transformation by promoting: